open-make/airtrack-doc-website/glue.md

 - Use the [arcylic glue](tools.yml#acrifix_192) [i](glueingadvise.md) to add the [predrilled 480x64 plexiglass plate](fromstep).
 Put some glue on the 3 edges touching other plexiglas plates.

-Wait for the glue to be dry before going to the next step.
+You don't need to wait for the glue to be dry before going to the next step.

 ## Screwing {pagestep}